AerWyn81/HeadBlocks/docs/getting-started/installation.md

 ## Prerequisites

-HeadBlocks can be used on any Minecraft server that requires Spigot, Paper or any other type of Minecraft server except Vanilla/Folia start from version **1.20+**.
+HeadBlocks can be used on any Minecraft server running Spigot, Paper, or similar server software (excluding Vanilla/Folia) starting from version **1.20+**.

-If you want to use HeadBlocks in version **below 1.16.5**, you can use HeadBlocks versionUtils 1.6.x.
-Theses versions will not receive new features but will be updated to fix issues.
+If you want to use HeadBlocks on versions **below 1.16.5**, you can use HeadBlocks version 1.6.x.
+These versions will not receive new features but will continue to receive bug fixes.

 **HeadBlocks can be downloaded on [Spigot](https://www.spigotmc.org/resources/headblocks.97630/)**